StreamMachine/docker-screammachine/README.md

 is a stream that it can recreate from it.
 If it can, it will delete that existing stream from primary and recreate it.

+Screammachine can also alert by checking the streamdash api URL and finding the listeners count.
+If the listeners count fall below a certain threshold, it will alert (see optional env variables below).

 ## requirements

 * slack webhook url (https://api.slack.com/incoming-webhooks)